Net Plugin

 :{IP:PORT}

-: URL-encoded RPC func name, as specified during RPC registration;
+: the URL-encoded RPC func name, based on the name provided during RPC registration;

-As long as this format is followed, users can initiate calls using tools like PostMan or Curl.
-Using JSON as the serialization method enhances readability.
+As long as this format is followed, users can initiate calls using tools like PostMan or Curl, using JSON as the serialization method for better readability.
 For example, the following command can send a message to a specified module to trigger the corresponding callback:

 curl -i \